itsjesushx/TheSushiRoles/README.md

 \
 **NOTE:**
 - The Kill and Clean Cooldown are shared, preventing them from immediately cleaning their own kills.
-- If there is a Janitor in the game, there can't be a Vulture.
+- If there is a Janitor in the game, there can't be a Scavenger.

 ### Game Options
 | Name | Description |